 The external nasal branches are the terminal branches of the anterior ethmoidal nerves (from the ophthalmic division of the trigeminal nerve i.e. cranial nerve 5) and function to provide sensation to the skin over the cartilaginous nasal septum and also the lower half of the nose.

-The infratrochlear nerve is a branch of the nasociliary nerve which is a branch of the ophthalmic division of the trigeminal nerve.
-It is given off just before it enters the anterior ethmoidal foramen.
+The infratrochlear nerve is the terminal branch of the nasociliary nerve, which is a branch of the ophthalmic division of the trigeminal nerve.
+The infratrochlear nerve arises after the anterior ethmoidal nerve enters the anterior ethmoidal foramen.
 The nerve runs anteriorly along the superior border of the medial rectus muscle and is usually joined by a small filament of the supratrochlear nerve near the pulley of the superior oblique muscle.
 The nerve then travels medially to supply the skin of the bridge of the external nose and the superior eyelids, caruncle and lacrimal sac.

 Maxillary Division (V2) Branches

 The zygomaticofacial nerve is a branch of the maxillary nerve which is a branch of the 5th cranial nerve (trigeminal nerve).
 The zygomaticofacial nerve supplies the skin which lies over both the temporal bone and zygomatic bone.
 It achieves that by entering the orbit.
 This nerve is very easily confused with the zygomatic branch of the facial nerve which is a motor nerve, not a sensory nerve.